irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Course_Syllabus-Counter_Malign_Information.md

 **Grading and Evaluation**
 - **Participation**: The Technical Exchange will emphasize participation and practical application.
-Formal grading may not apply.A validation exercise to solve questions and give hands on experience is aply it the last day.
+Formal grading may not apply.
+- A validation exercise to solve questions and give hands on experience is aply it the last day.
 ---

 ## Policies